Kieran-Tahir/form-validation/README.md

 This repo is designed to teach you how to validate a charity donation form using regular expressions.
 First we are going to write regexes that match the following:

-- First name (max 20 characters, no symbols, no obscenities)
+- First name (max 20 characters, no symbols)
-- Last name (max 20 characters, no symbols, no obscenities)
+- Last name (max 20 characters, no symbols)
 - Realistic date of birth (not over 150 years)
 - Email address
-- Amount of money to donate (rounded to the nearest dollar)
+- Amount of money to donate

 Then we are going to create a form that allows a user to input these values and validate those with our regexes.
 This kind of 'form validation' is a common feature in many websites.
 It is essential for preventing invalid, junk or malicious inputs in our site. 🐱‍💻